 Stress can not only cause you to lose sleep, but lack of sleep is a key cause of stress!
 This cycle causes the body to get out of whack and only gets worse with time.
 Reduce your afternoon caffeine intake, spend time each day exercising, and try turning the TV off early.
 Instead of watching the news or binge-watching a new show, read a book.

 “Take a deep breath” is not a cliché.
 For an easy 3-5 minute exercise, sit up in a chair with your feet flat on the floor and hands on top of your knees.
 Breathe in and out slowly and deeply, concentrating on your lungs as they expand fully in your chest.
 Deep breathing oxygenates your blood, helps center your body, and clears your mind, while shallow breathing may cause stress.

 Eating healthy foods is a great way to get rid of stress.
 Avoid sugary, fatty snack foods as a pick-me-up.
 Fruits and vegetables are always a good option.
 Fish with high levels of omega-3 fatty acids have also been known to reduce the symptoms of stress.

 5. Spend Quality Time with a Family Member or Friend

 Combat stress by calling or texting a friend or family member.
 Put some time aside to grab a coffee or to talk.
 Having a scheduled time with someone can give you something fun to look forward to.

 6. Listen to Music

-When you feel overwhelmed take a break and listen to relaxing classical music.
+When you feel overwhelmed, take a break and listen to relaxing classical or meditative music.
 Playing calm music has a positive effect on the brain and body.
 It can lower blood pressure and reduce cortisol, a hormone linked to stress.